sr99622/libonvif/README.md

 * ### Aspect

-    Aspect ratio of the camera video stream.
-In some cases, particularly when using substreams, the aspect ratio may be distorted.
+    When using substreams, the aspect ratio may be distorted.
 Changing the aspect ratio by using the combo box can restore the correct appearance of the video.
 If the aspect ratio has been changed this way, the label of the box will have a * appended.
 This setting is not native to the camera, so it is not necessary to click the apply button for this change.

 * ### FPS